zodac-personal/home_theatre/README.md

 # Misc Info

+## Authentik

+We use our domain [logos](./logos/site) in the container.
+But because the **/media** directory is also a volume, they can be overridden by the container being built.
+After the initial run, once the container is in a **healthy** state, `docker cp` the logos to the **/media/public/application-icons/** directory in the container.

 ## Dozzle

 In order for Dozzle to connect to another host, the docker socket needs to be exposed over TCP.
 For a RaspberryPi 4, the following needs to be done: